nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-functional-overview.md

     --}}
   ![retention-screen-legalhold-popup](nx_asset://e9bba24c-6edc-44e9-81a4-a46fac55e135 ?w=350,border=true)

-2. Fill in the description and click on **Apply Legal Hold**.</br>
+2. Fill in the description and click on **Apply legal hold**.</br>
-    A bar is displayed at the top of your document to notify users that the document is under a Legal Hold.</br>
+    A bar is displayed at the top of your document to notify users that the document is under a legal hold.</br>
   {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Retention Management/Functional Overview/retention-screen-legalhold-document
     name: Retention_SCREEN_document-legalhold.png